What Size Generator Do I Need? Real Wattage Math

 Why motors need a running start

-That is why a 1,000 watt well pump can need 3,000 to 5,000 watts to start, and why a fridge that sips 150 watts all day can ask for over 1,000 at the flick of its compressor.
+So a 1,000 watt well pump needs roughly 2,000 to 3,000 watts of surge headroom, while the current it pulls in that first instant is five to six times its running amps.
 Resistive and electronic loads, lights, a TV, a laptop charger, a microwave, draw close to their rated watts with little or no surge.
 The surge math is really a motor problem.
 Count your motors and you have found your sizing problem.

 The Appliance Wattage Table